beckstev/learning-programm-physics-3-4/README.md

   3. Start leraning

-# Suggestion - Mistakes - Errors
+# Suggestions - Mistakes - Errors

   If you got a problem or suggestions to improve the program create a comment in git issue.